seanelvidge/seanelvidge.github.io/_posts/2017-02-28-Distribution_Pancake_Day.md

 layout: post
 title: Distribution of Pancake Day
 date: 2017-02-28 14:27:00
-description: Today is pancake day and it got me thinking about the fact that I remember the day falling on my birthday (March 7th) just once in my lifetime.
+description: Today is pancake day and it got me thinking about the fact that I remember the day falling on my birthday just once in my lifetime.
 How long will I have to wait until it next falls on my birthday?
 tags: mathematics code
 related_posts: true
 thumbnail: assets/img/pancake_day.png
 ---

-Today is pancake day, and it got me thinking about the fact that it once fell on my birthday (March 7th).
+Today is pancake day, and it got me thinking about the fact that it once fell on my birthday.
 How long will I have to wait until it next falls on my birthday?

 Pancake day, or [Shrove Tuesday](https://en.wikipedia.org/wiki/Shrove_Tuesday), is the day before the first day of Lent, or exactly 47 days before Easter Sunday.
 So to calculate when Pancake day will be we just need to work out when Easter Sunday is.